unifiedstreaming/fmp4-ingest/ingest_spec.md

 Encoder or media ingest source failover is the second type of failover scenario that needs to be addressed for end-to-end live streaming delivery.
 In this scenario, the error condition occurs on the encoder side.
 The following expectations apply from the live ingestion endpoint when encoder failover happens:
 1. A new encoder or media ingest source instance SHOULD be created to continue streaming
 2. The new encoder or media ingest source MUST use the same URL for HTTP POST requests as the failed instance.
-3. The new encoder’s or media ingest source POST request MUST include the same fragmented MP4 header boxes as the failed instance.
+3. The new encoder’s or media ingest source POST request MUST include the same header boxes moov and ftyp as the failed instance.
 4. The new encoder or media ingest source MUST be properly synced with all other running encoders for the same live presentation to generate synced audio/video samples with aligned fragment boundaries.
 This implies that UTC timestamps for fragments in the tdft match between decoders, and encoders start running at an appropriate segment boundary.
 5. The new stream MUST be semantically equivalent with the previous stream, and interchangeable at the header and fragment levels.
 6. The new encoder or media ingest source SHOULD try to minimize data loss.
 The basemediadecodetime tdft of media fragments SHOULD increase from the point where the encoder last stopped.
 The basemediadecodetime in the tdft box SHOULD increase in a continuous manner, but it is permissible to introduce a discontinuity, if necessary.
 Media processing entities or publishing points can ignore fragments that it has already received and processed, so it's better to error on the side of resending fragments than to introduce discontinuities in the media timeline.

 ## Encoder/Ingest Source redundancy
-For certain critical live event streams that demand even higher availability and quality of experience, it is recommended to use active redundant encoders to achieve seamless failover with no data loss.
+For certain critical live event streams that demand even higher availability and quality of experience, it is recommended to use multiple active redundant encoders to achieve seamless failover with no data loss.
 When two groups of encoders or media ingest sources push two copies of each stream simultaneously into the live service.
 This setup is supported because publishing points can filter out duplicate fragments based on stream ID and fragment timestamp.
 The resulting live stream and archive is a single copy of all the streams that is the best possible aggregation from the two sources.
 For example, in a hypothetical extreme case, as long as there is one encoder (it doesn’t have to be the same one) running at any given point in time for each stream, the resulting live stream from the service is continuous without data loss.
 The requirements for this scenario are as the requirements in the "Encoder failover" case in most cases, with the exception that the second set of encoders are running at the same time as the primary encoders.

 ## processing entity or publishing point redundancy
 For highly redundant global distribution, sometimes you must have cross-region backup to handle regional disasters.
 Expanding on the “Encoder redundancy” topology, customers can choose to have a redundant service deployment in a different region that's connected with the second set of encoders.
 Customers also can work with a Content Delivery Network provider to deploy a Global Traffic Manager in front of the two service deployments to seamlessly route client traffic.
 The requirements for the live encoders or ingest source are the same as the “Encoder redundancy” case.
 The only exception is that the second set of encoders needs to be pointed to a different live ingest endpoint.